Parliament of South Africa: Major political parties in parliament

 African National Congress: The ANC was founded in 1912, but were banned by State President Charles Robberts Swart in 1960, remaining so until the ban was lifted thirty years later by President F. W. De Klerk.
 The ANC became the leading political party in South Africa after the first multi-racial election in 1994.

-The party's main platform rests on working towards racial equality and eradicating the socio-economic classes which are often based on race.
+The party's main platform, which is based on a social democratic ideology, rests on working towards racial equality and eradicating the socio-economic classes which are often based on race.
 The ANC has been considered a party for native South Africans, especially before 2009 when party leader Jacob Zuma faced multiple accusations regarding corruption, particularly using public funds for his own purposes.

 The economic difficulties in South Africa, as well as police brutality have both been blamed on the ANC.
 Currently, the ANC holds 230 seats in parliament.
 Support for the ANC went down between the 2014 and the 2019 general elections, with violent protests erupting all over the country in response to the allegations of corruption within the ANC and the non-delivery of municipal services.

 Democratic Alliance: The DA was formed when the New National Party, the successor to the apartheid-era National Party, merged with the Democratic Party and the Federal Alliance in 2000 to form an alliance.
 The DA is an opposition party and has been traditionally supported by South Africa's minority communities (White, Coloured and Indian).

 In more recent years, the party has attempted to win votes from Black South Africans and as a result, Black support for the DA has risen over the past several years, going from 1% to 6%.
 The DA is a liberal party that favours free-market policies.
 The DA was allotted 89 seats in parliament after the 2014 general election, but the party's seat total decreased to 84 seats following the 2019 general election.

+The DA has been part of the government of South Africa since the 2024 general election, having joined the Government of National Unity (GNU), and President Cyril Ramaphosa's Third Cabinet.
+The DA stated that one of its main aims for joining the GNU was keeping rival parties EFF and MK out of the government; a goal which was achieved as per the eventual composition of the GNU.
+As of May 2025, the party holds 6 ministry seats, and 6 deputy ministry seats in parliament.